 A mobile phone is a major, must-have expenditure in the lives of most Americans.
 According to Pew Research, around 76% of people worldwide have a smartphone

 and another 15% have other mobile phones.
 When you spend $300-1500 or more on a new, used, or refurbished device, you need to know it's going to last you a while.
 But there's a reason the Statista researchers found that people replace their smartphones every 28 months on average

 .
 And despite what some may say, it's not because you must have the latest model.

 Smartphones and mobile phones go everywhere with people.
 They're fragile.
 And just one repair can cost hundreds of dollars, sometimes much more.
 Upsie has the answers to your most pressing questions.

 How Long Do Phone Warranties Last?

-Most phones come with a 1 year manufacturer warranty.
-Upsie mobile phone warranties last for 2 years and include accident protection, so that’s plenty of time to get your money’s worth out of your phone.
-When you buy a refurbished phone, it generally comes with a 30 day warranty.
+Most phones come with a 1-year manufacturer warranty.
+Upsie mobile phone warranties last for up to 5 years and include accident protection, so that's plenty of time to get your money's worth out of your phone.
+When you buy a refurbished phone, it generally comes with a 30-day warranty.
 An Upsie warranty overlaps this period for damage not covered under your manufacturer warranty, like drops and spills.
 Then it picks up where that warranty drops off.
-That’s why it’s called an extended warranty.
+That's why it's called an extended warranty.

 How Much Should an Extended Warranty Cost?